slackCakewalk for Slack

 👩⚖️ Assignee Experience

-• Receive interactive task cards (Approve / Decline / Done / View details).
+• Receive interactive task cards in Slack (Approve / Decline / Done / View details).

 • Complete review and action tasks directly in Slack.